 - Include any basic or advanced life support training including BLS, ALS, PALS, and Neonatal Resuscitation Program

-- Activities and committee memberships, including roles and brief descriptions of associated accomplishments (e.g. projects you managed, administrative or managerial skills - clinical and nonclinical)
+- Activities and committee memberships, including roles and brief descriptions of associated accomplishments (e.g. projects you managed, leadership or managerial skills - clinical and nonclinical)

 - Leadership experience